DISTRHO/Cardinal/README.md

 ### Main

 This variant provides 8 audio inputs and outputs and 10 CV inputs and outputs.

 NOTE: Due to AU and VST2 formats not supporting CV ports, this variant is not available for those formats.
+NOTE: This variant is not available in CLAP yet, to be added in a later release

 ### Synth